srihari-humbarwadi/srihari-humbarwadi/README.md

 ### Hi there 👋
-I am a _Senior Computer Vision Engineer_ at Bosch Research.
+I am a _Senior Computer Vision Engineer_ at Bosch Research and a grad student at the University of Edinburgh.

 <!--